csgroen/blog_example/README.md

 where /path/to/example is the absolute path to the repo.

-3. Open Rstudio server by opening your browser and navigating to:
+3. Open Rstudio server by opening your browser and navigating to `localhost:8787` on your browser.

-localhost:8787

-4. Sign-in username: rstudio password: somepassword.
+4. Sign-in:
+  `username: rstudio
+   password: somepassword`.

 5. Navigate to `/project`, open the `sleep.R` script and run it.